DmitriyyyyS/Hackintosh-HP-Laptop-15-da0233ur/README.md

-In addition, I can say that the keyboard and us are sharpened for this laptop for maximum convenience.
+In addition, I can say that the keyboard and USB are sharpened for this laptop for maximum convenience.